GraionDilach/RandomGraionTweaks/readme.md

 __COMPATIBILITY:__ This component should be installed after all mods which might add monsters.

+## Component 1001 Change Planetars to use their SoD solar-based artwork

+SoD included Planetar animations derived from the Solar animations, but these animations ended up unused.
+This component assggns them to the actual planetars.

+__COMPATIBILITY:__ This component uses static monster lists, so please report if a planetar was missed.
+This component can be combined with the animation components of P&P Celestials and Spell Revisions, if you install those first (it will not touch the devas).

 ## Component 10000 Bag of Spilling

 There is a possibility that installing too many content/item mods pushes out some of the crucial items from a creature's inventory.
 This component goes through all creatures and collect all such supposed to be __droppable__ but no longer available items and collects them into an unstealable one-way Bag of Spilling to the creature's eighth inventory slot.
 Undroppable items lost due to megamod installations are not recovered.